sfu-ireceptor/turnkey-service/README.md

 **Initializing the repository-mongodb Docker instance**

 After building your Docker images, you can proceed to initialize your Mongodb database.
+Making sure that you are back in the repository-mongo submodule folder Start up temporary mongo service (run as a docker background process).
+Note the mapping of mongo data directory and dbsetup.
+You may set the /opt/ireceptor/mongodb to suit your needs, but it should be the same value as recorded in the docker-compose.yml file used to make the image.

 ```
-# Making sure that you are back in the repository-mongo submodule folder,
-# Start up temporary mongo service (run as a docker background process).
-# Note the mapping of mongo data directory and dbsetup.
-You may set the
-# /opt/ireceptor/mongodb to suit your needs, but it should be the same
-# value as recorded in the docker-compose.yml file used to make the image.

 $ cd repository-mongo
 $ docker run -d --rm -v /opt/ireceptor/mongodb:/data/db -v $PWD:/dbsetup --name irdn-mongo ireceptor/repository-mongo